GoogleCloudPlatform/microservices-demo/README.md

      here](https://docs.docker.com/docker-for-mac/kubernetes/).
    - [skaffold](https://github.com/GoogleContainerTools/skaffold/#installation)

 1. Launch “Docker for Desktop”.
+Go to Preferences:
-Go to Preferences and choose “Enable Kubernetes”.
+   - choose “Enable Kubernetes”,
+   - set CPUs to at least 3, and Memory to at least 6.0 GiB

-1. Run `kubectl get nodes` to verify you're connected to “Kubernetes on Docker”.
+3. Run `kubectl get nodes` to verify you're connected to “Kubernetes on Docker”.

-1. Run `skaffold run` (first time will be slow, it can take ~20-30 minutes).
+4. Run `skaffold run` (first time will be slow, it can take ~20-30 minutes).
    This will build and deploy the application.
 If you need to rebuild the images automatically as you refactor he code, run `skaffold dev` command.

-1. Run `kubectl get pods` to verify the Pods are ready and running.
+5. Run `kubectl get pods` to verify the Pods are ready and running.
 The application frontend should be available at http://localhost:80 on your machine.